 Key Takeaways

-Tesla’s 2025 stock performance has sent shockwaves through the market, with TSLA emerging as the worst-performing S&P 500 stock so far this year.
+Tesla’s rocky 2025 has rattled investors, with TSLA now ranked as the worst-performing stock in the S&P 500 so far this year.

 Weakened demand, increasing competition in China, and Elon Musk’s growing political controversies have fueled the sell-off, leaving investors questioning Tesla’s long-term trajectory.